KwandaTwalo/ProjectRepo/README.md

-# ProjectRepo
+# Project 2 Repo
-This Repo is for the application that we are developing for our Uni Project
+This Repo is for the application that we are developing for our Uni Project.